Mechanical and manufacturing engineering

 - Engineering materials - the mechanical properties of metals, polymers, ceramics and composites.

-- Fluid mechanics - the study of gases and liquids, for example the flow of air over the wings of an aircraft, or the flow of air into a car engine.
+- Fluid mechanics - the behaviour of gases and liquids, for example the flow of air over the wings of an aircraft, or the flow of air into a car engine.

 - Manufacturing technology and systems - how components are made and how factories are organised.